King Vidor: War and Peace (1956)

 Vidor was delighted with the vitality of Audrey Hepburn's performance as Natasha Rostova, in contrast to the miscasting of the male leads.
 His assessment of the centrality of Natasha is based in the process of her maturation:

 "Natasha permeated [War and Peace's] entire structure as the archetype of womankind which she so thoroughly represents.
 If I were forced to reduce the whole story of War and Peace to some basically simple statement, I would say that it is a story of the maturing of Natasha.
 She represents, to me, the anima of the story and she hovers over it all like immortality itself."

 Cinematographer Jack Cardiff devised one of the film's most visually striking sequences, the sunrise duel between Pierre (Henry Fonda) and Kuragin (Tullio Carminati), shot entirely on a sound-stage.
 Vidor performed second-production duties to oversee the spectacular battle reenactments and director Mario Soldati (uncredited) shot a number of scenes with the principal cast.

 American audiences showed modest enthusiasm at the box-office, but War and Peace was well received by film critics.
 The movie was met with huge popular approval in the USSR, a fact alarming to Soviet officials, coming as it did near the height of Cold War hostilities between America and Russia.
-The Soviet government responded in 1967 with its own heavily financed adaption of the novel, War and Peace (film series) (1967).
+The Soviet government responded in 1967 with its own heavily financed adaptation of the novel, War and Peace (film series) (1967).

 War and Peace garnered Vidor further offers to film historical epics, among these King of Kings (1961), (directed by Nicholas Ray) as well as a project to develop a script about the life of 16th Century Spanish author Miguel Cervantes.
 Vidor finally settled on the Old Testament story of Solomon and Sheba, with Tyrone Power and Gina Lollobrigida tapped as the star-crossed monarchs.
 This would be Vidor's final Hollywood film of his career.